eduardo45MP/SCP/README.md

 The goal of this project is to implement a simple classifier using Python and popular machine learning libraries, such as scikit-learn.
 The focus will be on developing an email spam classifier, utilizing machine learning techniques to differentiate between spam and non-spam emails.

+### Scope:
+The project aims to develop a simple email spam classifier using Python and scikit-learn.
+It encompasses dataset selection, preprocessing, model training, and the creation of a user-friendly interface for real-time email classification.

 ### Objectives

 1. **Implementing a Basic Classifier:**